potluck-events/potluck/BE_README.md

 # POTLUCK ENDPOINTS

 events/hosting -- |GET|
--- lists all events hosted by current user with a scheduled_date >= today
+-- lists all events hosted by current user with a date_scheduled >= today

 events/attending -- |GET|
--- lists all events attended by current user with a scheduled_date >= today
+-- lists all events attended by current user with a date_scheduled >= today

+items -- |GET|
+-- lists all items owned by current user attached to an event with a date_scheduled >= today